-5.8 Internal Quality Assurer/IQA management of the Assessor performance
+5.11 Internal Quality Assurer Management of Assessor Performance

-As the person responsible for the quality of assessment, Internal Quality Assurer/IQAs need to actively manage the performance of their team.
+As the person responsible for the quality of assessment, Internal Quality Assurer need to actively manage the performance of their team.
 This means monitoring what they do as individuals and giving them feedback where necessary.